 6. Gion Matayoshi

 Another great Kaiseki restaurant that can be found in the Gion district is Gion Matayoshi.
 Opened in 2008 by an Okinawan head chef, they offer not only delicious Kaiseki dishes but also a comfortable space for customers to enjoy close communication with friendly staff.

 Their dishes are served with seasonal specialties that are carefully selected from across Japan, ranging from the freshest seafood from Hokkaido to the chef’s favorites from Okinawa.
 Every time you visit them, you will find new tastes that precisely reflect the delicate smells and colors of each season.
 The ingredients are cooked in the traditional way, but at the same time combine modern cooking techniques.
 They also serve Japanese local sake brands that perfectly pair with their amazing dishes!

 Lunch course: 11,000 yen

 Constantly selected among the best Kaiseki restaurants in Kyoto, Iharada is a perfect spot to enjoy an authentic, delicious Kaiseki meal on a budget!
 This lovely Japanese restaurant is located about 10 minutes northwest of JR Kyoto Station by taxi, or about a 20-minutes bus ride alternatively.

-They offer a variety of Kaiseki courses which are reasonably priced at around 10,000 – 15,000 yen.
+They offer a variety of Kaiseki courses reasonably priced at around 10,000 – 15,000 yen.
 Each course features the chef’s special selection including home-grown vegetables, high-quality Tajima beef produced in Hyogo prefecture, and the freshest seafood such as crab, abalone, sea breams, and eel.
 Comfortable counter seats are perfect to reserve for solo travelers or two people, while spacious table seats are conveniently available for groups on the second floor.

 Dinner: 5:30pm – 11pm